 8am EST: Site is coming back online.
 Our superhero developers were able to work around the Rackspace outage.
 Sorry for the disruption.
 Service should be restored to everyone shortly.

 Hyphema Patient with a history of blunt or penetrating trauma Complaining of blurry vision PE will show unequal pupils, injected conjunctiva/sclera and blood in anterior chamber Treatment is eye protection and rest with the head of the bed at 30-45 degrees all the times A 13-year-old boy is brought to the urgent care clinic by his mother.
 He […]

-There are two ways of spreading light: to be the candle or the mirror that reflects it. – Edith Wharton Welcome back to Episode 26!
+There are two ways of spreading light: to be the candle or the mirror that reflects it. -Edith Wharton Welcome back to Episode 26!
 Remember to listen for a trauma ring tone and if you hear one send us the time via email or tweet us @Roshcast with the time you hear it.
-This […]
+This week, […]

 Osgood-Schlatter Disease Patient will be a boy athlete 10–15 years old Complaining of knee pain while running PE will show tenderness over the tibial tubercle Treatment is ice, NSAIDs, quadriceps stretching Example: A 12-year-old boy presents to his pediatrician’s office for right knee pain that started three months ago after starting basketball practices.
 On physical exam, […]

 Patient will be complaining of proximal muscle weakness, ptosis, and diplopia that is worse at the end of the day PE will show ice test improves sx Diagnosis is made by edrophonium (tensilon) test, EMG Most commonly caused by autoimmune destruction of acetylcholine receptors Treatment is acetylcholinesterase inhibitors, such as pyridostigmine Comments: associated with thymoma Example: A 28-year-old […]